-Although pollution and climate change are ever increasing problems, breaking society’s addiction to fossil fuels is a daunting task.
+As pollution and climate change become growing problems, breaking society’s addiction to fossil fuels is a daunting task.
 What are the main obstacles holding European biotechs back from building a more sustainable economy and how can we resolve them?

 “The circular economy is, in my view, imminent,” said Ullrich Stein, Project Manager at Berlin Partner, a company that helps technology companies find funding.
 “You have to have it because we don’t have infinite resources.
 The population is still growing.
 We need to come up with a ‘zero waste theory’ and therefore a circular economy is what we need.”

 Although support is increasing, bio-based industries are still the underdog in Europe.
 What obstacles are slowing the establishment of European bio-based companies?

 A bio-based economy is driven by innovations, but innovations have to leave the lab and enter the market to make a difference.
 While Europe has a very strong academic presence in bio-based technology, this isn’t easily transferred to the industry.

 “The research is very well established.
 The industry is waiting for it but they only see a proof of concept and not a demonstration plant, for example,” Stein explained.

 According to Stein, academic institutions rarely have the resources to set up demonstration plants with thousands of liters of capacity, so the industry often isn’t interested.
 “It becomes a ‘valley of death,’” he added.